mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 So, to determine the next test case there is a technique called [equivalence partitioning](https://en.wikipedia.org/wiki/Equivalence_partitioning).
 When you think about what inputs can be passed into the test case (in the orders list in this case), there are different options.
 The orders list could be filled with zero orders, with one order, with three orders, or fifteen orders.
 Then it could be more edge based cases like empty list, null, list with a null element.
 Since the class is groovy this my case, orders could be a String.

 I'll not go into much detail about this topic, but it basically means, that we can treat different similar inputs like the same, e.g. 5, 8 and 14 elements, because we know that this will not make a significant difference.
 Therefore one test with multiple elements will probably be enough.
-Instead we schould make different classes of inputs that are different.
+Instead we should make different classes of inputs that are different.
 Therefore let's look at the "normal" negative case where:

 * A customer is not good if there are no related orders